2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Profile of CPU-Limited Sockets

 The minor impact of the bandwidth at low CPU shares can be explained based on Linux' pacing algorithm, as outlined in \pref{sec:background}: for the most part, faster pacing rates lead to larger TSO burst sizes, not smaller pacing intervals.
 In particular, the offset between subsequent packets is constant at 1 ms, which means that the send \textit{timing} - which is affected by timeslicing - does not change for higher bandwidths.
 As elaborated in \pref{sec:background}, this behavior only changes at very low bandwidths (below 1.2 Mbps), where TSO is disabled, and high bandwidths (over 512 Mbps) where the pacing interval becomes smaller than 1 ms~\cite{pacing_2025}, however, our results show that even at 1000 Mbps, BBR throughput is limited to the same absolute bounds.

-Based on these insights, BBR throughput in the context of CPU contention can be classified as either \textit{strictly CPU-limited} as long as the throughput is limited independently of the bandwidth, recovering, or non-limited.
+Based on these insights, we classify BBR throughput during CPU contention as \textit{strictly CPU-limited} when the throughput is limited independently of bandwidth, recovering, or non-limited.

 \paragraph{Timeslice length and RTT} As shown in \pref{fig:first_eval}, longer timeslices inhibit BBR's sending capabilities more than shorter timeslices, when compared at the same relative CPU share.
 For example, BBR throughput recovers at 40-45\% CPU share with a 1 ms timeslice, but only around 65-70\% with 10 and 20 ms timeslices.
-Interestingly, the 20 ms timeslice case also leads to strongly increased variance compared to the other timeslice lengths (variance plot omitted due to space limit, see Appendix).
+Interestingly, the 20 ms timeslice case also leads to strongly increased variance compared to the other timeslice lengths (\cf \pref{fig:overview_stddev}).

 Given that this effect occurs especially for smaller \acp{RTT}, the increased variance is likely due to our choice of relatively short \acp{RTT}.
 It is intuitive to assume an interdependency between the impact of the timeslice length and the RTT.
 Consider for example that in the 1 ms timeslice case, the \ac{VM} can use the CPU at least once per \ac{RTT} for all configured \acp{RTT} and CPU shares, because even at 10\% CPU share the off-CPU time (9 ms) is not long enough to "swallow" an entire RTT.
 Conversely, with 10-20 ms timeslices, the span of an entire \ac{RTT} can fall into an off-CPU interval which decreases the sender's capabilities to fill the pipe - in the extreme case, \ie 20 ms timeslice and 10 ms RTT, this can even become a problem for Cubic (see \pref{fig:delay_diff}, right).